Gabriel-PereiraL/Gabriel-PereiraL/README.md

 ---

-## 🚀 About Me
+🚀 About Me

-I build systems for real-world usage, focusing on practical and maintainable solutions.
+Developer focused on building practical systems for real-world environments.

-Currently working in IT and operations at Museu da Imaginação, developing and maintaining internal systems used in daily operations.
+Currently working in IT and operations at Museu da Imaginação, where I develop and maintain internal systems and interactive installations used daily by staff and visitors.

+My work involves creating reliable offline-first solutions, kiosk applications, and operational tools designed for continuous public usage.

-Experience with Python, REST APIs, and relational databases.
-Currently expanding into Node.js and TypeScript.
+Currently focused on backend development with Python while expanding into Node.js and TypeScript.

----

-## 🛠️ Tech Stack
+🛠️ Tech Stack
+Python
+JavaScript

-- Python, JavaScript, TypeScript (learning)
+TypeScript (learning)
+FastAPI
-- FastAPI, Django (basic)
+Django (basic)
+PostgreSQL
-- PostgreSQL, MySQL, MariaDB
+MariaDB
+MySQL
-- HTML, CSS
+HTML / CSS
-- Git, GitHub
+Git / GitHub

----

-## 💼 Experience
+💼 Experience

-**IT / Operations – Museu da Imaginação**
+IT / Operations — Museu da Imaginação

-Working with technical support and day-to-day system operations in a real-world environment.
+Working with technical support, operational systems, and interactive technology in a real public environment.

+Main responsibilities:
-- Developed and maintain a visitor control system used daily by staff (Python, MariaDB)
-- Built interactive kiosk applications for visitors, running 100% offline
-- Created backend solutions to support internal operational needs
-- Responsible for system stability and continuous operation in a public environment
+Developed and maintain a visitor management system used daily by museum staff Built offline interactive kiosk experiences running on Raspberry Pi devices Created backend tools to support operational workflows Maintain system stability for continuous public usage Work directly with real-world usability and operational constraints Technologies used:
-- Experience working with real users, handling practical constraints and usability

----
+Python, FastAPI, MariaDB, Raspberry Pi, HTML/CSS

 ## 📫 Contact